Find Vets & Pet Services in San Francisco, California

 Responsible Pet Ownership in San Francisco

-Being a responsible pet owner in San Francisco, California means understanding local regulations, maintaining current vaccinations and licensing, and providing regular veterinary care.
+Good ownership habits in San Francisco, California come down to compliance (local laws), prevention (vaccines and licensing), and continuity (regular vet visits).
 California has comprehensive pet protection laws.
 Most cities require licensing and rabies vaccination.
 Some cities ban retail pet sales from non-rescue sources.
 State law requires microchipping.

 Local Pet Ownership Guidelines